Fort Leonard Wood community celebrates Waynesville-St. Robert Regional Airport expansion with topping-out ceremony

 |0

-This work, Fort Leonard Wood community celebrates Waynesville-St. Robert Regional Airport expansion with topping-out ceremony [Image 2 of 2], by Melissa Buckley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Leonard Wood community celebrates Waynesville-St. Robert Regional Airport expansion with topping-out ceremony, by Melissa Buckley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Fort Leonard Wood community celebrates Waynesville-St. Robert Regional Airport expansion with topping-out ceremony